Rhyl F.C.: History

 Rhyl Football Club was originally formed on 25 September 1878, following a meeting held at Rhyl Town Hall.
 At a follow-up meeting a week later, it was decided that the club would play at a field adjacent to the Winter Gardens, and that the club colours would be all black with a white skull and crossbones on the chest.
 The first club captain was W. C. Langley.
 The club played in the 1878 Welsh Cup, but lost 1–0 in the First Round against Friars School, Bangor.
 There were several clubs in Rhyl at the time, one of these being Rhyl Grosvenor FC, who played a floodlit match against Rhyl FC in February 1879.
 Rhyl Grosvenor amalgamated with Rhyl FC in September 1879, prior to the start of the 1879–80 season.

 Rhyl FC became founder members of the Welsh League, formed in 1890, but withdrew the following year.
 By that point, the club colours were red and black.
-They reformed as Rhyl Athletic in November 1892 and became founder members of the North Wales Coast League, winning the title in 1894–95.
-Rhyl Amateur joined forces with Rhyl Town in May 1898 and switched to the Anglo-Welsh competition known as The Combination.
+They reformed as Rhyl Athletic in November 1892 and became founder members of the North Wales Coast League, winning the title in 1894–95, by which time the club was also being referred to as Rhyl or Rhyl Town.
+Rhyl Amateur joined forces with Rhyl Town in May 1898 and added the Anglo-Welsh competition known as The Combination to the club's fixtures.
 Despite financial crises, they remained in membership until the league disbanded at the end of the 1910–11 season.
 Under the name of Rhyl United, they rejoined the North Wales Coast League, but following the First World War, they moved to the North Wales Alliance, before becoming founder members of the Welsh National League (North) in 1921.
 Rhyl won the title in 1925–26 and became a limited company in 1928 as Rhyl Athletic.
 In 1929, Rhyl applied to join the Football League but York City became the only non-league team elected to the Third Division North.
 With North Wales football in turmoil in the early 1930s, Rhyl sought to realise their ambitions elsewhere.
 Another unsuccessful application to the Football League was made in 1932 before joining the Birmingham and District League.
 Seeking relief from the onerous travelling to the Birmingham area, Rhyl Athletic successfully applied to join the Cheshire County League in 1936, at the same time as changing their name back to Rhyl, and began one of the most successful chapters in the club's history.